 Low levels of auxin, as a result of zinc deficiency, cause severe stunting of leaves and shoots, commonly known as ‘little leaf syndrome’.
 It can also be responsible for blind buds.
 Symptoms can be erratic whereby some branches show symptoms and others don’t.

-Post-harvest sprays are therefore the best opportunity to get zinc into the tree, allowing this trace element to be translocated back into the tree and buds as the leaf senesces.
+Post-harvest sprays are the best opportunity to get zinc into the tree, allowing this trace element to be translocated back into the tree and buds as the leaf senesces.

 Please note, that a zinc based fungicide program does not address an underlying zinc deficiency.